vadvolo/milos-automation/lab/topologies/lab00_basic_cisco/README.md

 1. Before you start, please put Cisco IOS image `c7200-jk9s-mz.124-13a.bin` into `lab/vm_images` directory.
    The image is subject to a license agreement, so it cannot be distributed in the repository.

-2. Install Docker and Docker Compose on your device
+2. Install Docker and Docker Compose on your d
    - [Docker](https://docs.docker.com/engine/install/)
      - [Linux](https://docs.docker.com/desktop/install/linux/)
      - [Mac](https://docs.docker.com/desktop/install/mac-install/)